 Although French consumers are among the best protected in Europe from rising energy price rises, the increase in energy bills – coming in partnership with rising prices for other essentials such as food – will still be tough for those on low incomes.

-The government has therefore announced a one-off chèque energie of between €100 and €200 for low income households, which will reach 12 million households – or roughly four in 10.
+The government therefore announced a one-off chèque energie of between €100 and €200 for low income households, which is expected to have reached 12 million households – or roughly four in 10.

 Despite its name, the chèque energie is actually a cash grant, paid directly into your bank account.

 The amount is calculated according to your circumstances – so for example a family with two children where the parents earn minimum wage will get €200, while a family with two children where the net monthly income is €3,000 or less will get €100.

 The chèque was paid in December 2022 – and if you received previous grants and chèques energie it should have been paid to you automatically.